keptn-sandbox/klt-on-k3s-with-argocd/README.md

 # Keptn Lifecycle Toolkit Demo on k3s, with ArgoCD, Prometheus, Grafana and Slack

+**The current version of this tutorial installs Keptn Lifecycle Toolkit v0.5.0**

 This is a demo tutorial repository for [Keptn Lifecycle Toolkit (KLT)](https://lifecycle.keptn.sh/)

 The purpose is experiment with KLT on some simple demo apps and show different Use Cases such as